 A LocataNet can be configured to operate at other radio frequencies, but initially the ISM band provides a straightforward, license free, continuous frequency spectrum.
 Using the ISM band also allows the Locata system to co-exist with GPS signals (i.e. LocataNet signals do not jam GPS) and permits a Locata-enabled GPS receiver to simultaneously use GPS and Locata signals.

 What is the transmission power of a LocataLite?

 The maximum signal power for devices in the ISM band is restricted by international regulation to +8 dBm within a 3 kHz bandwidth and to a maximum of 1 Watt.
 The generally accepted global guidelines for the ISM band are laid out in the United States’ FCC Part 15B regulations, and Locata devices comply with this ordinance.

 What range does a LocataLite transmission cover at this power?

 The range of a LocataLite signal is generally in the order of tens of kilometres however, the range is limited mainly by terrain, much the same as mobile phone systems.
-At this time, Locata does not recommend separation of more than 5 km between LocataLites, except for specialist purposes such as military aircraft applications where higher-powered systems have been operated at distances of up to 50 km (30 miles) between LocataLite base stations.
+At this time, Locata does not recommend separation of more than 5 km between LocataLites, except for specialist purposes such as military aircraft applications where higher-powered systems have operated at distances of up to 50 km (30 miles) between LocataLite base stations.